With only javascript, this part won’t work in old browsers, including IE < 10. For those browsers, you can use a flash polyfill, see below.

 });

-Under the hood, the polyfill uses the native saveAs
+Under the hood, the polyfill uses the native saveAs from the

 FileSaver API